bwprice/apscale_blast_local/README.md

 `pip install --upgrade apscale_blast`

 The easiest installation option is the [Conda apscale environment](https://github.com/TillMacher/apscale_installer).
 This way, all dependencies will automatically be installed.

+**Note**: This HPC-compatible version supports only local BLAST databases.
+For web-based BLAST functionality, please use the original version with additional dependencies.

 ### Further dependencies - blast+